 One area it’s making that happen is on the automotive front.
 Like MicroVision, Nvidia is working on improving the driving experience by melding AR with artificial intelligence.

-That’s only a taste of what’s to come though.
+That’s only a taste of what’s to come, though.
 While other companies are still perfecting their first-generation augmented reality hardware, Nvidia is already thinking about the next generation of AR technologies.

-Two improvements on Nvidia’s radar are varifocal displays, which improve clarity of an object for a user, and the integration of tactile/haptic information with visually-augmented reality.
+Two improvements on Nvidia’s radar are varifocal displays, which improve the clarity of an object for a user, and the integration of tactile/haptic information with visually-augmented reality.